VTxHive/DarkJokes-API/README.md

 ## Joke API Documentation
-You can access this api at https://darkjokesapi.vercel.app/ Thank You for chosing this API IF you like this API pls STAR It on github
+You can access this api at https://darkjokesapi.vercel.app/ Thank You for choosing this API IF you like this Project pls STAR It on github

 ## Table of Contents